lekoala/data-grid/readme.md

 ### Options attributes

 These are the options accessibles through the components data attributes.
 Some options only work if the proper plugin is loaded.
+You can also pass them as a json string in data-config.

 | Name              | Type                                         | Description                                                                    |
 | ----------------- | -------------------------------------------- | ------------------------------------------------------------------------------ |